 Darkwing Duck parodies this a lot; the titular characters suffers a lot from bad publicity due to his dark looks and mannerisms, both from civilians and authorities, to the point when he seemingly dies in "Dead Duck", he is only granted a cheap burial, and Megavolt, who is believed to be the murderer, not only gets away with it without going to jail, but even becomes famous by writing a book about it.
-This reaches such proportions that Darkwing attempts in one episode to give himself a better image so he'll get better publicity, and almost succeeds until his Arch-Enemy Negaduck ruins it (ironically, both the audience and Darkwing end up grateful to Negaduck, as Darkwing realizes his obsession with good image prevented him from focusing on his cases, and the fans found Darkwing new looks ridiculous).
+This reaches such proportions that Darkwing attempts in one episode to give himself a better image so he'll get better publicity, and almost succeeds until his Arch-Enemy Negaduck ruins it.
+Ironically, both the audience and Darkwing ended up grateful to Negaduck, as Darkwing realizes his obsession with good image prevented him from focusing on his cases, and the fans found Darkwing new looks ridiculous.

 Zig-zagged in The Powerpuff GirlsMovie.
 Before becoming heroes, their game of tag renders Townsville asunder ("Bug-eyed Girls Destroy Townsville" reads the headline of the Townsville Times).
 Even when they attempt to do something good, they are seen as pariahs.

 Believe it or not, Captain America was on the receiving end of this following the fallout of the Skrull storyline in The Avengers: Earth's Mightiest Heroes.
 This thanks to the machinations of the Skrull impersonating Cap, who manipulated the Avengers and told the world to surrender to the Skrull forces.